Torquay-Jan Juc

 • Undertake a precinct plan for the Baines Crescent area and consider opportunities for housing in the precinct; and

-• Revisit the Torquay Town Centre Urban Design Framework (2017) and review building heights in the Town Centre in accordance with the SPP
+• Revisit the Torquay Town Centre Urban Design Framework (2017) and review building heights in the Town Centre to align with the SPP.

 Winchelsea